animate1978/MB-Lab-docs/docs/dev_modules.rst

 ---------------------
 creation_tools_ops.py
 ---------------------

+Main code for the MB-Dev framework

 ---------------------
 expressionscreator.py
 ---------------------

+Code to help create new expressions

 ----------------
 jointscreator.py
 ----------------

+Code to make the joints JSON

 ------------------
 measurescreator.py
 ------------------

+Creates the measurement JSON files

 ---------------
 skeleton_ops.py
 ---------------

+Helps in the creation of the Joints and Skeleton

 -----------
 transfor.py
 -----------

+Contains code for the transformation files

 -----------------
 vgroupscreator.py
 -----------------

+Creates the Vertex Weight JSON files

 -----------
 mesh_ops.py
 -----------

+Functions to help with the mesh editing

 -----------
 node_ops.py
 -----------

+Code to help with the Hair shader creation

 ------------
 numpy_ops.py
 ------------

+Code to place the Hair JSON data into compressed NPZ files

 ---------------------
 humanoid_rotations.py